Wall Street Analyst Upgrade SmileDirectClub Inc. [SDC]. What else is Wall St. saying

 Alison Sternberg, SmileDirectClub’s Vice President of Investor Relations, will host a conference call with David Katzman, Chief Executive Officer and Chairman, and Kyle Wailes, Chief Financial Officer, to discuss these results at 4:30 p.m.
 Eastern Time.

-Over the last 12 months, SDC stock rose by 87.16%.
-The one-year SmileDirectClub Inc. stock forecast points to a potential upside of 18.82.
-The average equity rating for SDC stock is currently 2.10, trading closer to a bullish pattern in the stock market.
+The results of the trading session contributed to over 3640446 shares changing hands.
+Over the past one week, the price volatility of SmileDirectClub Inc. stands at 5.30% while the volatility over the past one month is 4.59%.

-The market cap for the stock reached $4.09 billion, with 114.04 million shares outstanding and 99.33 million shares in the current float.
-Compared to the average trading volume of 6.18M shares, SDC stock reached a trading volume of 3294510 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for SDC stock reached $4.39 billion, with 114.04 million shares outstanding and 99.33 million shares in the current float.
+Compared to the average trading volume of 5.40M shares, SDC reached a trading volume of 3640446 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SDC shares is $12.75 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SDC stock is a recommendation set at 2.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.